 Discover Mississippi Scholarships

 Planting a blooming career in the “Magnolia State” often begins with finding scholarships for Mississippi.
 Sprawling across 48,430 square miles on the Gulf Coast, Mississippi is America’s 32nd most populous state with 2.99 million residents.
 College students are attracted by Mississippi’s tropical climate, charming small towns, Blues music, catfish aquaculture, and natural beauty along the 440-mile Natchez Trace.
-Mississippi offers 23 public and nine private institutions.
+Mississippi many colleges and universities in are offering online degrees and scholarships to accommodate new demands in education.
 Top-notch choices include Alcorn State University, Rust College, Jackson State University, William Carey University, and the University of Southern Mississippi.
 In fact, the U.S. News ranked the University of Mississippi as the 135th top college.
 Search for college deals even sweeter than Biloxi’s root beer with the 15 Mississippi scholarships below.

 1. Robert L. Sackheim Engineering, Science & Math Scholarship

 The American Institute of Aeronautics and Astronautics (AIAA) Greater Huntsville Section provides a one-time $1,000 Robert L. Sackheim Engineering, Science & Math Scholarship.
 This merit-based program supports future aeronautics professionals who live in select Alabama and Mississippi counties, such as Alcorn, Chickasaw, Lafayette, Monroe, Pontotoc, and Tishomingo.
 The PDF application must be mailed before April 30th with an unofficial transcript and 500-word essay.

 • Be graduating high school seniors in Greater Huntsville

 • Pursue STEM majors for aerospace industry careers

 • Excel academically with a cumulative GPA above 2.5